January 19, 2021

 What is the deadline for the Pitch?

-A Project Pitch can be submitted at any time.
+A Project Pitch can be submitted at any time after registering for an account.
 However, the NSF has four administrative windows annually, and you can only submit one pitch on a given topic for each window.
 (See the list of dates corresponding to the submission windows.)
 Having an existing NSF SBIR/STTR grant does not prevent you from submitting a Project Pitch, as long as there is no overlap between the work you are proposing and the work in your existing grant.

 Composing your Project Pitch